PareshRadadiya/Mutual-Buddies/readme.txt

 5. Go to a member's profile you can see which persons your both friends with (common friends)

 == Changelog ==

+= 1.8 =
+* Tweak - Changed template dir name from "bmf_templates" to "mutual-buddies"
+* New - Added a few new action hooks

 = 1.7 =
 * Tweak - Changed text domain from "bmf" to "mutual-buddies"